till213/SkyDolly/manual/en/import-export.md

 - The \<rte> element contains the planned route to get from one waypoint to another
 - The \<trk> element contains the actual recorded GNSS data (e.g. GPS data), the actual track that has been taken and recorded

+### IGC - International Gliding Commission
+The IGC format has been specified by the International Gliding Commission.
+It is mostly popular for flight recorders used in gliders.
+The format is a text-based format and consists of various "records", such as:

+- Header (H records): flight date, pilot name(s), used flight recorder hardware, and other flight data
+- Tasks (C records): the (planned) waypoints, including take-off and landing
+- Fixes (B records): the timestamp, location, pressure and GNSS altitude (plus optional extended data such as environmental noise level)

+### JSON - JavaScript Object Notation
+The JavaScript Object Notation (JSON) is a text-based format designed for data exchange between applications while still being "human-readable" (to some degree).
+Like XML it merely specifies the syntax of a document, without specifying the semantics.

+The semantic is injected by defining the proper keywords, objects and their hierarchies.

+A notable example is the GeoJSON format, which specifies geographic features using the JSON syntax.

+#### GeoJSON
+The GeoJSON format represents geographical data such as points, lines and polygons, by using the JSON format.
+The format is maintained by the Internet Engineering Taskforce (IETF) and specified by the RFC 7946.

+### KML - Keyhole Markup Language
+The Keyhole Markup Language (KML) format is used to specify and display geographic data with "earth browsers".
+It has become well-known with the advent of Google Earth.
+The format is maintained by the Open Geospatial Consortium (ogc.org).

 ## Import

 ### GPX - GPS Exchange Format